We invariably have several cockerels for sale whatever the time of year. They are £15 each. The breeds we currently have are

 Cockerels are a very protective creature.
 As far as they are concerned, the hens belong to them, and them alone.
 They will take any perceived threat very seriously.
 A cockerel in attack mode will attack out of the blue with apparently no warning.
 Learn to understand their behaviour and more often than not they will not feel the need to feel defensive because of you.
 Cock birds have VERY sharp spurs which will slice through wellingtons with ease.

-- Make any loud noises or shouting around a cock bird.
+- Making any loud noises or shouting around a cock bird will dramatically increase his alert level and can cause him to lash out.

 - Don’t bend over facing onto a cockerel.
 This is a direct threat posture.